Tsunamis - 6 of 5

 Large tsunamis have occurred in the United States and will undoubtedly occur again.

 Significant earthquakes around the Pacific rim have generated tsunamis that struck Hawaii, Alaska, and the U.S. west coast.
 One of the largest and most devastating tsunamis that Hawaii has experienced was in 1946 from an earthquake along the Aleutian subduction zone.
 Runup heights reached a maximum of 33 to 55 feet and killed 159 people.
 The tsunami generated by the 1964 magnitude 9.2 earthquake in the Gulf of Alaska caused damage and loss of life across the Pacific, including Alaska, Hawaii, California, Oregon, and Washington.

-Because the only major subduction zones in the Atlantic Ocean are along the Caribbean Sea, tsunamis have been relatively infrequent here in comparison with the Pacific Ocean.
-The most famous Atlantic tsunami was the 1755 Lisbon tsunami, generated by an earthquake on a fault offshore Portugal.
-Teletsunamis from that earthquake were reported in Newfoundland (Canada) and islands in the Caribbean Sea.
-The most noteworthy local tsunami in North America resulted from the 1929 magnitude 7.3 Grand Banks earthquake near Newfoundland.
-In this complex event, most, if not all, of the tsunami energy may have been triggered by a submarine landslide.
-The maximum tsunami runup was 2 to 7 m, which was concentrated on the coast of Newfoundland, although it was recorded as far south as South Carolina.
-A couple of tsunamis reported from Caribbean earthquakes had runups less than 1 m.
+Since the only major tsunami-generating subduction zones in the Atlantic Ocean are along the Caribbean Sea, tsunamis in the Atlantic have been relatively infrequent.
+The most noteworthy tsunami resulted from the 1929 magnitude 7.3 Grand Banks earthquake near Newfoundland.
+The maximum tsunami runup was 6 to 23 feet, which was concentrated on the coast of Newfoundland, although it was recorded as far south as South Carolina.
+A couple of tsunamis reported from Caribbean earthquakes had runups of less than 3 feet.